 Hazard Identification and Vulnerability Assessment

 The last decade has seen increased rioting and looting in the United States following sporting events.
-Generally, with populations of more than 100,000 are vulnerable to civil disturbances.
+Generally, populations of more than 100,000 are vulnerable to civil disturbances.